Skip to content

 Prefix Format

-The prefix state is stored under prefix (when evaluating an expression) and under master-key.prefix in a when clause (though it should rarely be necessary to access the prefix explicitly in a when clause).
+The prefix state is stored under key.prefix (when evaluating an expression) and under master-key.prefix in a when clause (though it should rarely be necessary to access the prefix explicitly in a when clause).
 It is stored as a space delimited sequence of keybindings in the same form that the key field is specified (which is the same as the binding format for any VSCode keybinding).
+It is displayed in the status bar in a stylized fashion: e.g. Ctrl+J becomes ^J.

 Transient State